zvaavtre/hello-api/README.md

 # hello-api
-SpringBoot, Swagger, Docker and Postgres for a little hello world api service
+SpringBoot, Swagger, Docker and Postgres for a little (LOL) hello world api service

 ## What's this?